MakairaIO/storefront-shop-adapter/Readme.md

 1. **Consistency**

    All of our costumers have different shop systems and our partner agencies have to support all of them.
 To keep adopting different shop systems as simple as possible we focused on developing a standardized framework.
-To archive this each adapter has the same base signature.
+To achieve this, each adapter has the same base signature.
 If one of them requires additional information these can be added.
-In addition we also unified the response data to the basics that an storefront requires to run.
+In addition we also unified the response data to the basics that a storefront requires to run.
 But we know if a project is getting more complex it requires more data.
 Therefore we expose the raw api request responses.

 2. **Frontend Stack Independency**